-In 2020, 70,777 herds, with 2.35 million calvings (dairy and beef) (Figure 1) were participating in one or more aspects of the ICBF database.
+In 2021, 69,676 herds, with 2.43 million calvings (dairy and beef) (Figure 1) were participating in one or more aspects of the ICBF database.

-The 2020 Beef Data and Genomics Programme, which was the final year in the original CAP scheme, had a very successful conclusion, with the overwhelming majority of herds successfully meeting their targets.
-The scheme has also continued to enhance the amount of data on beef cattle (as well as providing genotypes) in Ireland and has enabled substantial further progress in the development of our genetic evaluations for traits relevant to beef cattle in Ireland.
+The 2022 Beef Data and Genomics Programme, which was the first year of a two-year roll-over of the previous CAP scheme, had a very successful operation, even if the number of herds participating reduced.
+The scheme has continued to enhance the amount of data on beef cattle (as well as providing genotypes) in Ireland and has enabled substantial further progress in the development of our genetic evaluations for traits relevant to beef cattle in Ireland.

 The ICBF cattle breeding database continues to improve the scope of both beef and dairy genetic evaluations.
-As in previous years, 2020 saw the AI companies purchasing Irish bred Holstein Friesian bulls for subsequent progeny testing through the G€N€ IR€LAND® dairy program.
+As in previous years, 2021 saw the AI companies purchasing Irish bred Holstein Friesian bulls for subsequent progeny testing through the G€N€ IR€LAND® dairy program.
 They also continued to facilitate the wide use of GS bulls at a young age.
-The Irish dairy industry is benefiting from rapid genetic gain giving rise to cows that are more productive, more fertile and more robust.
-In 2020 beef genetic evaluations for calving, docility, direct weaning weight, carcass, maternal milk and female fertility all benefited significantly from the extra data collected through the Department of Agriculture schemes, as well as data received from a variety of other sources.
+The Irish dairy industry is benefiting from rapid genetic gain giving rise to cows that are more productive. more fertile and more robust.
+In 2021 beef genetic evaluations for calving, docility, direct weaning weight, carcass, maternal milk and female fertility all benefited significantly from the extra data collected through the Department of Agriculture schemes, as well as data received from a variety of other sources.
 As beef and dairy breeding decisions are increasingly based on genetic evaluations, the opportunity for increased profitability of beef and dairy farming is being advanced.